 Double Layer Sag and Bag Applications

 In a double layer Sag and Bag application, the air barrier is laminated to the opposite side of the vapor retarder much like in a single layer application.
-The second layer of unfaced fiberglass is then placed on top of the air barrier.
+The second layer of unfaced fiberglass is then placed on top of the air barrier insulation system.

 Want more information about MaxTight™?
-Fill out the form below or call 888-2-INSUL-8.
+Call us, the premier metal building insulation supplier, at 888-2-INSUL-8.